Representations of Khovanov-Lauda-Rouquier algebras III: Symmetric Affine Type: MV Polytopes

 \section{MV Polytopes}

 \begin{definition} Let $M$ be an $R(\nu)$-module.
 The MV polytope of $M$, denoted $P(M)$, is the convex hull of the set

 \end{definition}

 Let $\om$ be a chamber coweight.
 The $\om$-face of a polytope $P$ is defined to be the intersection of $P$ with the plane spanned by $\om_+$ and $\om_-$.
-The term face is justified by the following result.
+For a general polytope, this construction is a cross-section.
+We choose to call it a face because of the following result.

 \begin{proposition} Suppose that $\om$ is adapted to the convex order $\prec$.
 If $L(\pi)$ is a simple module for some root partition $\pi$ such that the support of $\pi$ is contained in the span of $\om_-$ and $\om_+$, then the $\om$ face of $P(L(\pi))$ is a (possibly degenerate) 2-face of $P(L(\pi))$. \end{proposition}